xiongzhen69/android-app-testing-patches/trunk/gingerbread-235/README.txt

 Wind River

 These patches have been tested with Gingerbread 2.3.5 and 2.3.4.
-The will very likely work for earlier versions as well.
+They will very likely work for earlier versions as well.

 If some of the patches do not apply, all is not lost --